rwalworth/hiero-docs/sdks-and-apis/sdks/consensus-service/get-topic-message.md

 **Query Fees**

-* Please see the transaction and query [fees](../../../networks/mainnet/fees/#transaction-and-query-fees) table for the base transaction fee
-* Please use the [Hedera fee estimator](https://hedera.com/fees) to estimate your query fee cost
+* The SDK uses the [Hedera Consensus Service gRPC APIs](../../hedera-consensus-service-api.md) provided by the mirror node to perform this function for free.

 ### Methods